-Overall, the Capital Programme has been set at £274.8m for the year.
-The Capital Programme will be financed from the following sources:
+Overall, the Capital Programme for 2023/24 was set at £274.8m.
+The Council planned to finance the 2023/24 Capital Programme from the following sources:

-The Council's overall aim is to have a diverse but affordable portfolio of activity, prioritised in line with the Everyone's Essex strategic aims, ensuring the creation of new assets, whilst maintaining the quality of existing infrastructure for the benefit of our residents and businesses.
+The Council's overall aim was to have a diverse but affordable portfolio of activity, prioritised in line with the Everyone's Essex strategic aims, ensuring the creation of new assets, while maintaining the quality of existing infrastructure for the benefit of our residents and businesses.